smaro-nitr/package-license-extractor/README.md

 > <b>latest-version-repository</b>: url will take you to the latest version's git repository <br/>
 > <b>exact-version-registry</b>: url will take you to the exact version's npm registry <br/>

-Note: URL will be decided based on the validation order mentioned above.
+Note: Even though there is some programmatic limitation in finding URL, We try our best to make you arrive as closest as possible to the license URL.
+URL will be decided based on the validation order mentioned above.
 Once a particular URL is found and validated programmatically, further search for URL will stop.
+So higher the order, closest is the link.
 <br/>&nbsp;

 ## Note